jwellone/GitLogWindow/README.md

 # GitLogWindow
-Can confirmation the commit log for the selected file or folder in the window.
+Show the commit logs of files and folders managed by GitHub on the Unity Editor.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.